I figure why waste time introing what you already know.

 If they were going to vote Republican.

-But since they're going to vote Democrat, the Democrat Party is going to treat them as a domestic minority, victims of a mean-spirited, racist and bigoted majority in this country.
+But since they're going to vote Democrat, the Democrat Party is going to treat them as a domestic minority, victims of a mean-spirited, racist, and bigoted majority in this country.

-They're just searching for better life.
+They're just searching for a better life.

 Who are you to deny them a better life?